kwford18/MKDIRagons/README.md

 # MKDIRagons
 A CLI tool to help in D&amp;D character creation.
-Some info is scraped off of D&amp;D Wikidot, Roll20, and D&amp;D Beyond.
+Data is fetched from the 5e API, with supplemental data scraped off of D&amp;D Wikidot